Skyscanner/backpack-foundations/CONTRIBUTING.md

 ### Build the code

-Backpack Foundationss code depends on some things that must be built first, such as icon fonts, SVGs and tokens.
+Backpack Foundations code depends on some things that must be built first, such as icon fonts, SVGs and tokens.

 Use `npm run build` to do this.